moorepants/BicycleDataProcessor/README.rst

 ========

-- The roll angle is not guaranteed to be calibrated in some of the early pavillion runs.
+- The roll angle is not guaranteed to be calibrated in some of the early pavilion runs.
 Caution should be used.
 - The first set of pavilion runs with Luke and Charlie are mostly corrupt, beware.
 The corruption column in the ``runTable`` specifies which runs are corrupt.